How to file a Workers' Compensation claim

 About the Electronic Payment Initiative

-Electronic payment of disability and claim-related expenses from the Division of Workers’ Compensation is estimated to begin on July 15, 2019.
-All claimants who are eligible to receive electronic payments will be automatically enrolled at the time of implementation.
-For claimants that are eligible to receive electronic payments, your benefits will be deposited into your net pay balance account (primary direct deposit account) currently on file with the Office of the Controller – Payroll Division.
+Electronic payment of disability and claim-related expenses from the Division of Workers’ Compensation began on August 1, 2019.
+All employees eligible to receive electronic payments were automatically enrolled at the time of implementation.
+For employees that are eligible to receive electronic payments, your benefits will be deposited into your net pay balance account (primary direct deposit account) currently on file with the Office of the Controller – Payroll Division.
 Based on your benefit schedule, electronic deposits will post every two weeks directly to your bank account.
 If you receive your regular pay through a US Bank Focus Pay Card, your existing card will be credited with your Workers’ Compensation benefit.

 A paper remittance will not be provided to recipients of electronic payments.
 A payment listing may be provided upon request by contacting your assigned claims examiner.
 When electronic payments are issued to your bank account, the Workers’ Compensation Division sends information to be displayed next to the payment.
 This information may appear differently from one financial institution to another, as each institution chooses which information and in what format to display the remittance detail.